Note

 fig.show()

-In addition to training and making predictions on the same input size, the FNO’s invariance to the discretization of input data means we can natively make predictions on higher-resolution inputs and get higher-resolution outputs.
+One of the key advantages of neural operators is their resolution invariance.
+The FNO’s invariance to the discretization of input data means we can natively make predictions on higher-resolution inputs and get higher-resolution outputs without retraining the model!

 test_samples = test_loaders[32].dataset